ConditionHQConditionHQ

 Not providing two copies to the tenant.
 The Act specifically requires that two copies of the property condition report be provided to the tenant.
 Providing only one copy, or not providing any copy, creates a compliance issue.

 Failing to record the condition of furnished items.
-WA has a higher bond cap for furnished properties (six weeks rent versus four weeks rent for unfurnished).
+WA caps the bond at four weeks rent for all tenancies, furnished or unfurnished (no cap above $1,200/week rent).
 If the property is furnished, the condition report must cover every piece of furniture and its condition.
 A dining table, sofa, or bed that is not recorded at entry cannot be claimed for at exit.

 Not accounting for the interest on bonds.
 The Bond Administrator pays interest on bonds held.
 The interest belongs to the tenant and is added to the bond refund.
 This does not affect condition reports directly, but property managers should be aware of it when calculating bond amounts.